Feyerabend/vm/vm1/README.md

 ## portability

 One of the many praised features of virtual machines is enabling *portability of code*.
-You can try another version of the virtual machine in
+You can try another version of the virtual machine in:

 1. "alternate-vm.html", which you can run in your browser.
 Copy to the desktop and double-click, check through the developer option in your browser the output